HouseOfDelulu/PipPiko/README.md

 Once enough information has been collected, Pip provides product suggestions based on the extracted requirements.

+🎯 Project Goal
+The goal of PipPiko is to explore how conversational AI can improve the online shopping experience even better!

+Traditional shopping search often requires users to know exactly what they want before searching.
+But what if AI helps to improve search by understanding whether a user is buying or browsing?

+PipPiko takes a different approach:

+User's Intent
+     ↓
+Conversation
+     ↓
+Requirements
+     ↓
+Product Discovery
+     ↓
+Recommendations

+By asking targeted questions, PipPiko aims to make product discovery more natural, accessible and efficient.

 ⚙️ Requirements to Install
 Before installing Pip, make sure you have: